-The Centre for Human Rights, University of Pretoria, will host a one-week intensive short course on African Human Rights System in Comparative Perspectives Course.
+The Centre for Human Rights, University of Pretoria, will host a one-week intensive short course on the African Human Rights System in Comparative Perspectives Course.

 Course date: 21 - 25 October 2019